IQNOMY/platform_documentation/_build/html/_sources/integrations/copernica.txt

 You will need to have a Copernica and IQNOMY account.

 #.
 Create Copernica API key for connection
 #.
 Send API key and database id to IQNOMY consultant.
+#.
+Send the exact names of the database fields for the data you need from IQNOMY.
 IQNOMY will be configured.
 #.
 Send newsletters with Copernica id in the URL

 Now IQNOMY will recognize your subscribers on the website.